Should You Buy Off-Plan Property?

 As well as the more affordable entry prices, off-plan property usually offers more opportunities for capital growth.
 By investing either before or during the build process, the property market will usually be in a different position by the time it completes.

-For those investing off the plan in emerging areas, the property’s build period combined with these regeneration schemes means that investors typically see considerably more price growth on the property upon completion.
-In addition to this, the desire to live in a regenerated area typically leads to an increase in tenant demand, pushing average rents to allow for bigger short-term gains.
+For those investing off the plan in emerging areas, the property’s build period combined with these regeneration schemes means that investors can often see meaningful price growth on the property upon completion.
+In addition to this, demand to live in regenerated areas typically leads to an increase in tenant demand, pushing average rents higher and allowing for stronger rental performance.

 As well as the monetary benefits, investing in off-plan property also means that upon completion, you’ll have a shiny new property.
 Fitted with the latest fixtures and fittings, the added luxury of a new-build apartment will be more appealing to prospective tenants when you come to market the property.